brodycj/cordova-sqlite-evplus-legacy-attach-detach-free/README.md

 - Default location for iOS is `Library/LocalDatabase`, will *not* be backed up to iCloud (may **not** be changed in this version)
 - Free support is available in [litehelpers / Cordova-sqlite-evplus-legacy-attach-detach-free / issues](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free/issues); premium commercial support is available by contacting: sales@litehelpers.net
 - Patches patches will *NOT* be accepted on this project due to potential licensing issues.
-- Windows version is missing in this version branch.
 - Status for the target platforms:
   - Android: now using [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) (with sqlite `3.8.10.2`), with support for FTS3/FTS4 and R-Tree, and REGEXP support using PCRE 8.37 as built from [liteglue / Android-sqlite-native-driver-regexp-pcre](https://github.com/liteglue/Android-sqlite-native-driver-regexp-pcre)
-  - _iOS/Windows_: sqlite `3.8.10.2` embedded
+  - iOS/Windows: sqlite `3.8.10.2` embedded
-- Windows version is in an alpha state:
+- Windows version is TBD:
   - Issue with UNICODE `\u0000` character (same as `\0`)
   - No background processing (for future consideration)
-  - In addition, problems with the Windows version have been reported in case of a Cordova project using a Visual Studio template/extension instead of Cordova/PhoneGap CLI or `plugman`
+  - Visual Studio 2015 required.
+This version branch does not support Visual Studio 2017.
+  - TBD other known issues
 - Android is supported back to SDK 10 (a.k.a.
 Gingerbread, Android 2.3.3); support for older versions is available upon request.

 ## Announcements